openface/festorbot/README.md

 | SERVERS.ADDRESS           | The server address or IP of your DayZ game server |
 | SERVERS.PORT              | Your DayZ steam query port (Game port also works) |

-Note that the Discord API has a rate limit of 2 per 10 minutes in place for channel renaming.
-For this reason, you shouldn't set the POLLING_INTERVAL to less than 2 or 3 minutes anyway because the discord channel will not be updated.
+Note that the Discord API has a rate limit of 2 per 10 minutes in place for channel renames.
+For this reason, you shouldn't set the `POLLING_INTERVAL` to less than 2 or 3 minutes anyway because the discord channel will not be updated.

 #### Running Directly